The Suicide of Rachel Foster: Accolades

 The Suicide of Rachel Foster was nominated for the Best Italian Game at the Italian Video Game Awards in 2020, and at the TGM Awards 2020 in the categories Dynamic Adventure and Tell Me a Story.
 The game won the 2021 Game of the Year from DStars, an Italian developer community award.
 For her performance as Nicole Wilson, Kosha Engler won the award for Best Female Performance in Gaming at the 2021 One Voice Awards.

 Sequel

 In October 2024, it was announced that The Suicide of Rachel Foster would be getting a sequel titled The Fading of Nicole Wilson.
 Developed by One-O-One Games and published by Daedelic Entertainment, Nicole Wilson is set to release in 2025 on Windows, PlayStation 5, Xbox Series X/S, and Nintendo Switch.
 Described as a "folk-horror adventure" game, Nicole Wilson will focus on Brit, a teenager who joins a ghost-hunting crew and ends up investigating the Timberline Hotel by herself.

+In May 2026, the game was rebranded as Curse of the Crimson Stag, set to release later that year.